Uryupinsk: Administrative and municipal status

 Within the framework of administrative divisions, Uryupinsk serves as the administrative center of Uryupinsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the "town of oblast significance of Uryupinsk"—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of oblast significance of Uryupinsk is incorporated as Uryupinsk Urban Okrug.

+Climate

-Economy and industry
+Economy

 Uryupinsk is an industrial center with heavy industries such as agricultural machinery (harvesting machines) and loading equipment (a large crane-making plant is located here).
 The city also contains factories of light industry production (such as knitted fabric, shoe fabric, and furniture fabric), paper production plant, and a packing plant.

 Another major industry involving the outlying areas of the town is goat farming and goat leather production.
 Because of its mild southern climate, the region is a good area for agriculture, and there are many agricultural processing factories in the region, specializing mainly in beef, oil and butter production.